-Once you finish cancer treatment, many of your eating problems should get better.
+Once you finish cancer treatment, many of your eating problems will get better.
 Some eating problems, such as weight loss and changes in taste or smell, may last longer than your course of treatment.
 If you had treatment for head and neck cancer or surgery to remove part of your stomach or intestines, then eating problems may always be part of your life.

-Ways to return to healthy eating
+Ways to Return to Healthy Eating

 While healthy eating by itself cannot keep cancer from coming back, it can help you regain strength, rebuild tissue, and improve how you feel after treatment ends.
-Here are some ways to eat well after treatment ends.
+Here are some ways to eat well after treatment ends:

-- Prepare simple meals that you like and are easy to make. - Cook 2 or 3 meals at a time.
-Freeze the extras to eat later. - Stock up on healthy frozen dinners. - Make cooking easy, such as by buying cut-up vegetables. - Eat many different kinds of foods.
+Prepare simple meals that you like and are easy to make.

+- Cook 2 or 3 meals at a time.
+Freeze the extras to eat later. - Stock up on frozen dinners. - Make cooking easy, such as by buying cut-up vegetables. - Eat many different kinds of foods.
 No single food has all the vitamins and nutrients you need. - Eat lots of fruits and vegetables, including raw and cooked vegetables, fruits, and fruit juices.
 These all have vitamins, minerals, and fiber. - Eat whole wheat bread, oats, brown rice, or other whole grains and cereals.
-These foods have needed complex carbohydrates, vitamins, minerals, and fiber. - Add beans, peas, and lentils to your diet and eat them often. - Go easy on fat, salt, sugar, alcohol, smoked or pickled foods, and processed meats. - Choose low-fat milk products. - Eat small portions (about 6 to 7 ounces each day) of lean meat and poultry without skin. - Limit red meat to 3 servings per week.
-Use low-fat cooking methods, such as broiling, steaming, grilling, and roasting. - It is best not to drink alcohol.
-If you do, limit it to 1 drink or less per day for women and 2 or less drinks per day for men.
+These foods have needed complex carbohydrates, vitamins, minerals, and fiber. - Add beans, peas, and lentils to your diet and eat them often. - Go easy on fat, salt, sugar, alcohol, smoked or pickled foods, and processed meats. - ▶ Choose low-fat milk products. - Eat small portions (about 6 to 7 ounces each day) of lean meat and poultry without skin. - Limit red meat to 18 ounces per week.
+Use low-fat cooking methods, such as broiling, steaming, grilling, and roasting. - Limit alcohol to 1 drink per day for women and 2 drinks per day for men.

-Talk with a dietitian
+Talk with a Dietitian